mabubakr1113/Minesweeper-React/README.md

-# 💣 Minesweeper 3D – Modern UI Project
+# Minesweeper 3D – Modern UI Project

 A modernized Minesweeper game built with **React**, **Material UI**, and **CSS 3D transformations** as part of the *Modern User Interfaces (DTEK2090)* course at the University of Turku.

 ---
+## Contributors
+- Mohammad Abubakr, 2410176.
+Entire project and documentation is done by me alone.

-## 🎮 Features
+## Features

 - Classic Minesweeper gameplay with a modern UI twist
 - 3 difficulty modes: